 If your brand fits these characteristics, you have a great opportunity ahead and can benefit from Instagram for business.

-The three types of ads on Instagram
+The four types of ads on Instagram

 If you believe Instagram is the right social media channel to promote your brand, it is time to start considering what ad format would suit your business better.

 Each Instagram ad format has their unique characteristics and as such serve their own unique ad purposes.

 Photo ads serve the purpose of telling a brand’s story through clear, striking imagery.
 Unlike the other formats, for photo ads to be successful, they must rely on the boldness of the singular image to communicate whatever the company behinds it wishes to convey.
 Photo ads are particularly useful for presenting single products to customers like clothing or a restaurant meal.

 As with photo ads, video ads also illustrate a brand’s story by visual means.
 The difference, though, is that with video there are also sound and motion components to the ad.
 If your product or service benefits from a more immersive ad experience like showing a car moving down a street, then video ads may be better suited to your company.

 If you’re finding photo ads to be limiting and video ads not in your business’ best interests, then consider using the carousel ad format.
 With carousel ads, users can swipe left or right to see additional images and add a call to action button.
 These ads are useful for showing an array of product offerings to give users an idea of what products or services you provide.
 Restaurants have found success in this by showing multiple dishes from the menu to promote the restaurant as a whole.

 Regarding Instagram advertising costs, the platform has a bid style where you set the maximum amount that you are willing to pay.
 After you select the demographics that you wish to target, Instagram will serve your ad to the number of people within that demographic that you can afford.
 This means that if you target very specifically and efficiently, you can keep your advertising costs down.